Ashenafi2022/Enrofloxacin2/README.md

 {
 # Enrofloxacin2
-## Barekely Madona codes for seven caompartments BPPK model for enrofloxacin in calves
+## Barekely Madona codes for seven compartments BPPK model for enrofloxacin in calves
 ### 9 compartments: liver, kidney, lungs, muscle, fat, intestine, arterial blood, venous blood and the rest of the body
 }

 {A PBPK model for enrofloxacin and its metabolite ciprofloxacin in cattle:
-Model written by ASHENAFI BEYI, on March 2021, adapted from initial model coded in acsIX by Lin et al. (2016) Scientific Reports 6:27907}
+Model written by ASHENAFI BEYI, in March 2021, adapted from initial model coded in acsIX by Lin et al. (2016) Scientific Reports 6:27907}